AhmadVakil/AppAssetStudio/README.md

 <img src="https://raw.githubusercontent.com/AhmadVakil/AppAssetStudio/master/tutorial/home-1.png"><br>

 <p>
     On the next page, choose a category of the mobile application.
-You will see the following list which represents the available directory structures that you can choose from and generate.
+You will see the following list which represents the available directory structures that you can choose from.
 </p>

 <p align="center">